Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 27 Juni 2026 23.15.38 UTC
+- WIB: Minggu, 28 Juni 2026 01.13.57 UTC
-- WITA: Minggu, 28 Juni 2026 00.15.38 UTC
+- WITA: Minggu, 28 Juni 2026 02.13.57 UTC
-- WIT: Minggu, 28 Juni 2026 01.15.38 UTC
+- WIT: Minggu, 28 Juni 2026 03.13.57 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

 Kategori: success